Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 0x711C50                 call    google_golang_org_protobuf_proto_Unmarshal
 ```

-After the call to `io_ReadAll`, the slice is stored onto the stack from registers it was returned in.
-According to the [internal abi specification](https://go.googlesource.com/go/+/refs/heads/dev.regabi/src/cmd/compile/internal-abi.md#function-call-argument-and-result-passing), the arguments can be either passed in register or on the stack, depending whether or not there is enough available registers.
+After the call to `io_ReadAll`, the slice is stored onto the stack from the registers in which it was returned.
+According to the [internal ABI specification](https://go.googlesource.com/go/+/refs/heads/dev.regabi/src/cmd/compile/internal-abi.md#function-call-argument-and-result-passing), arguments are passed either in registers or on the stack, depending whether or not there is enough available registers.

 ### Type Recovery

-We see that the slice is then passed as the first argument to the `google_golang_org_protobuf_proto_Unmarshal`.
-Before that though, we see the call to `runtime_newobject`, which allocates a new object on the heap, which is then passed as the second argument to `google_golang_org_protobuf_proto_Unmarshal`.
+Notice that the slice is then passed as the first argument to `google_golang_org_protobuf_proto_Unmarshal`.
+Before that, a call to `runtime_newobject` allocates an object on the heap, which is then passed as the second argument to `google_golang_org_protobuf_proto_Unmarshal`.

-Looking closer at the type that was passed to `runtime_newobject`, we discover some structure-looking data in `.rodata` section.
-If we look at the [source code](https://github.com/golang/go/blob/master/src/runtime/malloc.go#L1746) of `runtime_newobject`, we see that it takes one argument of type `*_type`, which is defined in [internal/abi/type.go](https://github.com/golang/go/blob/go1.23.1/src/internal/abi/type.go#L20).
+Looking closer at the type passed to `runtime_newobject`, I discovered a structure in the `.rodata` section.
+If we look at the [source code](https://github.com/golang/go/blob/master/src/runtime/malloc.go#L1746) of `runtime_newobject`, we see that it takes one argument of type `*_type`, defined in [internal/abi/type.go](https://github.com/golang/go/blob/go1.23.1/src/internal/abi/type.go#L20).

-The most interesting field in the type is probably `Str`, which is a offset into a king of type name table.
-The table position is defined in the at runtime by the `module_data` structure, that has a field `types`, which points to the table.
+The most interesting field in the type is likely `Str`, an offset into a type name table.
+The table position is defined at runtime by the `module_data` structure, which has a `types` field pointing to the table.
 For details how it is resolved see [resolveNameOff](https://github.com/golang/go/blob/go1.23.1/src/runtime/type.go#L118).

 First, I added a type into IDA to look at the type structure more easily.
 ```c